 NCR 694.
 Human Rights, Poverty, Medicine, and Health: An International Perspective.
-2 credits.
+3 credits.

-This course introduces students to concepts addressing human rights and its theory and practice.
-The main focus will be the relationship between health and human rights.
-Students will explore human rights issues at the domestic and international level.
-Topics such as, health impacts resulting from violations of human rights; bioethics and human rights; the role of health professionals in torture, mind control, human radiation; poverty, medicine and health; and cultural perspectives of human rights will be discussed.
+This course introduces students to concepts addressing human rights and its theory and practice with a focus on the relationship between health and human rights.
+Students explore human rights issues at the domestic and international level.
+Topics such as, health impacts resulting from violations of human rights; bioethics and human rights; the role of health professionals in torture, mind control, human radiation; poverty, medicine and health; and cultural perspectives of human rights are discussed.
+This campus-based accelerated course is offered on a rotating basis.

 NCR 700.
 Engaging in Bioethical Conflict.
-2 credits.
+3 credits.

-This course will introduce students to strategies for engaging in emerging bioethical issues that lead to conflict among families, health care providers and organizational leaders.
-Included is an overview of the bioethics consultation process, the role of bioethics mediators, and culturally appropriate approaches for addressing end-of-life disputes.
+This course introduces students to strategies for engaging in emerging bioethical issues that lead to conflict among families, health care providers and organizational leaders.
+The course includes an overview of the bioethics consultation process, the role of bioethics mediators, and culturally appropriate approaches for addressing end-of-life disputes.
+This campus-based accelerated course is offered on a rotating basis.

 NCR 720.
 Seminar: Special Topics in Conflict Resolution.
 1-3 credits.

 This course explores selected problems and topics in the conflict resolution field.
 Course content changes each semester as current and controversial issues emerge in the field.
+This course is offered on a rotating basis.